dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 public class BuildAnalyzerRule
 {
     // Identification/Description fields
+    // (To be defined more precisely by https://github.com/dotnet/msbuild/issues/9823)

     /// <summary>
     /// The default configuration - overridable by the user via .editorconfig.